spicata/mint-fresh-notes/_notes/Chronicles of Waters.md

 - The chronicles of Blob and Blab.
 - Something about planes looking like donkeys.
 - The tale of monkeys, peanuts, and elephants.

+## 9th of February, 2023

+- We did the graphing vector experiment (STAWA 14.1)
+- That's it essentially.

 [^1]: Error and Uncertainty
 [^2]: The v here is velocity, not speed